FAQs

 Back to top

-All CMRITO members have a term, condition and limitation on their certificate of registration that they can only practise in the areas of medical radiation and imaging technology in which they are educated and experienced.
+All CMRITO registrants have a term, condition and limitation on their certificate of registration that they can only practise in the areas of medical radiation and imaging technology in which they are educated and experienced.

 The CMRITO Standards of Practice require that MRITs are competent to perform any procedures they undertake, that they have the knowledge, skills and judgement to perform any procedure safely, effectively and ethically, and that they are able to manage any outcomes resulting from that procedure.